xbabalov/podman-desktop/website/docs/troubleshooting/troubleshooting-podman-on-windows.md

    - Replace `distro` with any official WSL distribution, such as `ubuntu-24.04`.
 1. Restart your machine.
 1. (Optional): Run the `wsl --unregister <distro>` to uninstall the WSL distribution.

+## Unable to install Compose extension 2.33.x on Windows due to certificate signature failure

+Installing the Compose extension version 2.33.x fails, and you receive an error message: `Unable to fetch the available extensions: certificate signature failure`.

+#### Workaround

+The reason for the failure could be that the Windows Certificate Store has been improperly loaded with the corporate certificate chain.
+Usually, all the certificates are placed in one location, namely TrustedRootCA, which results in the failure to import the certificates into the Podman Desktop application.

+To get root CA self-signed certificates to work, you can identify where these certificates have been placed in the Windows Certificate Store.
+Then, you can [clean the Store](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/trusted-root-certification-authorities-certificate-store) to ensure those certificates are in their proper locations.